-'Seance Room, Spirit Rostrum, June 24th.'
-DEAR MR. MENDENHALL:-I take pleasure in fulfilling my promise.
-I think you still have that much conflience in me.
-You ask me to-day to write you a lengthy communication on any subject that I saw fit to write on.
+DEAR MR. MENDENHALL :-- I take pleasure in fulfilling my promise.
+I think you still have that much conflicace in me.
+You sak have that much confidence in me.
+You ask me to day to write you a lengthy communica-tion on any subject that I saw fit to write on.
 I am happy, but I can't see as it has ever been religion that has caused my happiness.
-I look at religion like this; if every body wanted to go to Europe, one starting from one point go to Europe, one starting from one point. and one from another, and so on, we would all get there.
-All striving for Heaven, one going this way and another that way, and finly all get there; the only thing I look at is ally all get there; the only thing I look at is this-so many get here on some one else's responsibilities, and a Spiritualist gets through on his own responsibilities.
-Let mother alone, Mr. Mendenhall, in her religious views; her mind is not in a condition to receive Spiritualism.
-She will get through safe if she does have to some on some one else's responsibilities.
-Some now that mother is old, and like many offer old respons has become childish in many officer old people, has become childish in many things.
-I must dematerialize myself.
+I look at religion like this; if every body wanted to go to Europe, one starting from one point, and one from another, and so on, we would all get there.
+All striving for Heaven, one going this way and another that way, and fin-ally all get there: the only thing I look at is lly all get there; the only thing I look at is this-so many get here on some one else's re-sponsibilities, and a Bpiritualist gets through on his own responsibilities.
+Let mother alone, Mr. Mendenhall, in her religious views; her mind is not in a condition to receive Bpir ber mind as not in a condition to receive Bpir-itualism.
+She will get through safe if she does have to how on some one else's responsibili-ties.
+Not know that mother is old, and like many other old people, has become childish in many things.
+I must dematerialise myself.
+Good bye, Ms. Mustimustal.
+P. 8.
+I thank the audience very kindly for their kind attention.

-Good bye, Mr. Mandagham.

-P. S. I thank the audience very kindly for

-their kind attention.